 It you answered “yes” to any of these (and many more questions), this trip is for you!
 So it’s really for just about anyone!
 First year to senior, any major, anyone!
 We’ve even taken grad students in the past!

-The course is listed (tentatively) as Public Health, Education, Honors, and Nursing.
+The course is listed (tentatively) as Public Health, Education, Outdoor Education and Leadership, History, Honors, and Nursing.
 However, if you need these credits for your major, you can still work out an arrangement with your major advisor to adapt the assignments to meet your needs.
-And starting this year, participation in May Term Thailand will count towards your WCore Engaging the World requirement.
+And of course, participation in May Term Thailand will count towards your WCore Engaging the World requirement.

 However, if you bring an open mind, a sense of adventure, a desire to push and challenge yourself, and the ability to absorb and experience all the amazing sensations you will feel, you’ll thrive and grow on the trip.
 This can be a life-changing experience if you are open to it!